 The France-Merrick Foundation team is working remotely and requesting all communication be electronic.
-We are available for videoconferencing or phone meetings, but in-person site visits.
+We are available for videoconferencing or phone meetings, but not in-person site visits.
 We initially responded to COVID through a set of emergency grants and continue to respond through our normal grant making process.
 Over the next year, we plan to give in all program areas in our project-based style, but priorities may shift as community needs change.
 We do not plan to fund endowments in 2020-2021.

 [back to top]

 12. Is a meeting necessary before I apply?